tsender/auv_gnc/README.md

 * [Kindr](https://github.com/ANYbotics/kindr) (C++ robotics library, only included because the Control Toolbox depends on it)

 ### Building
-To get started, first setup a catkin workspace and clone the library:
+To get started, first setup a catkin workspace and clone the library into it

     mkdir ~/auv_gnc
     cd ~/auv_gnc
     git clone --recursive https://github.com/tsender/auv_gnc.git src

 The suggested way to build/install this library is with [Catkin tools](https://catkin-tools.readthedocs.io/en/latest/installing.html).
-While you may build the entire library with the command
+Then build the `auv_gnc` package, with the command

-    catkin build

-it is unnecessary to build all of the Control Toolbox to use AUV GNC (doing so actually takes quite a while due to all the overhead, primarily in the `ct_models` package).
-Instead, it is recommended that you run

     catkin build auv_gnc

 The `auv_gnc` package is the main ROS-related packaged inside the library, and it will automatically build its dependent catkin/cmake packages.
+While you may also build the entire repo with the command

+    catkin build

+it is unnecessary to build all of the Control Toolbox packages since AUV GNC is only dependent on two of them.
+Building the entire repo actually takes quite a while due to all the overhead in the Control Toolbox, namely due to the `ct_models` package.

+### Installing to /opt/ros/kinetic
+If you wish to install AUV GNC to the same location as where ROS Kinetic is installed, then you can run these commands

+    cd ~/auv_gnc
+    sudo su
+    source /opt/ros/kinetic/setup.bash
+    catkin build auv_gnc --cmake-args -DCMAKE_INSTALL_PREFIX=/opt/ros/kinetic
+    exit